Yarra Bank Highway: History

 The passing of the Transport Act of 1983 (itself an evolution from the original Highways and Vehicles Act of 1924) provided for the declaration of State Highways, roads two-thirds financed by the State government through VicRoads.
-The State Highway (Power Street) and State Highway (City Road) were declared State Highways in May 1993, along Power Street from the ramps from the West Gate Freeway to City Road in Southbank, and then east along City Road to the St Kilda Road underpass at the eastern edge of Southbank.
-These two highways were fused into one some time later, re-declared the Yarra Bank Highway, and extended east along Alexandra Avenue, across the Yarra River over the Swan Street Bridge, along Batman Avenue to meet the northern end of the South Eastern Arterial, and Brunton Avenue to terminate at Punt Road in September 1994; all roads were known (and signposted) as their constituent parts.
+State Highway (Power Street) and State Highway (City Road) were declared State Highways in May 1993, along Power Street from the ramps of the West Gate Freeway to City Road in Southbank, and then east along City Road to the St Kilda Road underpass at the eastern edge of Southbank.
+These two highways were fused into one some time later, renamed Yarra Bank Highway, and extended east along Alexandra Avenue, across the Yarra River over the Swan Street Bridge, along Batman Avenue to meet the northern end of the South Eastern Arterial, and Brunton Avenue to terminate at Punt Road in September 1994; all roads were known (and signposted) as their constituent parts.
 This was eventually truncated back to the intersection of Swan Street with Batman Avenue once the CityLink project subsumed the alignment of Batman Avenue in late 1999.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads declared Yarra Bank Highway (Arterial #6240) beginning at the ramps from the West Gate Freeway in Southbank and ending at Olympic Boulevard in Melbourne, as before, the road is still presently known (and signposted) as its constituent parts.

 The western section of Swan Street between Alexandra Avenue and Punt Road was renamed to Olympic Boulevard in November 2006, in tribute to the 1956 Melbourne Olympics.